Import

 -

 IAM role – The IAM role that you're using to access the cluster.
-Data Wrangler uses your SageMaker execution role by default.
+Data Wrangler uses your SageMaker AI execution role by default.

 -